blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 $$
 where $\beta$ is a positive (*inverse cooling*) parameter controlling the sharpness of the distribution.
 If you run the Metropolis–Hastings algorithm with this distribution, the generated "samples" -- which represent sets of parameters, $x$, in this instance -- will preferentially come from low-cost regions of the parameter space, because these samples have a higher probability of being selected.

-If none of *that* made sense to you, I am sorry.
-But, I have great news: the Metropolis–Hastings algorithm is shockingly easy to implement, even if you do not fully understand the underlying theory.
-This means you (yes *you*!) can optimize all sorts of cool things in your life.
+If none of *that* made sense to you, that's okay -- I have great news: the Metropolis–Hastings algorithm is shockingly easy to implement, even if you do not fully understand the underlying theory.
+This means you (yes, *you*!) can optimize all sorts of cool things in your life.

 These are the key steps: